BackupTheBerlios/subnant-svn/trunk/README.txt

   * verify

-    Verify some or all repositories under svn-root
+    Verify some or all repositories in svn-root

 Repository hook targets:

   * commit-access

-    Provides granular access control to a repository using pre-commit hook.
+    Provides granular access control to a repository using pre-commit hook

   * commit-allower

-    Provides user-level access control to a repository using start-commit hook.
+    Provides user-level access control to a repository using start-commit hook

   * commit-email

     Sends email using post-commit hook by reading Subversion hook:commit-email property on parent directory(s) of committed files.

-Able to shows who, why, what, when and where changes were made for the committed revision.
+    Shows who, why, what, when and where revision changes were made

   * commit-message

-    Ensures log message is entered by using pre-commit hook.
+    Ensures log message is entered by using pre-commit hook

   * propchange-access

-    Provides granular access control to repository property changes using pre-revprop-change hook.
+    Provides granular access control to repository property changes using pre-commit or pre-revprop-change hook

   * propchange-email

-    Sends email on post-revprop-change hook using Subversion property hook:propchange-email on parent directory(s) of committed files.
+    Sends email on post-commit or post-revprop-change hook using Subversion property hook:propchange-email on parent directory(s) of committed files

-    Shows who, why, what, when and where property changes were made.
+    Shows who, why, what, when and where revision property changes were made

 Working copy targets: